ha5dzs/optitrack-motive-data-streamer/README.md

 This code utilises [the NatNet SDK](https://docs.optitrack.com/developer-tools/natnet-sdk/natnet-4.0), and makes a streaming system that is much more flexible than NatNet.

+Once the server is running and configured with the appropriate input arguments, you can request a particular rigid body data in a plain text and easily parsable format to the UDP port of your choice.
+You can also control how often should these packets be sent to you.

 ## System requirements

 You need the .NET 8 runtime.
 You can install it in Terminal with:

 ```powershell